Mat-thieu/webcodecs-mp4-pipeline/README.md

 This project showcases scene composition using canvas, rendering it to MP4 using the native VideoEncoder.
 Webworkers and on-the-fly asset retrieval, demuxing and decoding are used to provide non-blocking and efficient video-in-video.

+Don't use this in production as-is, a lot more needs to be done for it to be stable, safe and performant.

 [Try it out here](https://mat-thieu.github.io/webcodecs-mp4-pipeline/) First render may be slow, may also be slow without hardware acceleration.

 ![videoframe_8470](https://github.com/user-attachments/assets/32ddd225-0bb8-4e3d-a82e-c841a3a78b2d)